New Zealand Dollar Rises to 2-Week High

 1 min. read

-The New Zealand dollar steadied near $0.602 after rebounding from a two-week low in the previous session, as investors continued to assess the Reserve Bank’s policy outlook.
+The New Zealand dollar rose to around $0.606, its highest level in two weeks, as investors continued to assess the Reserve Bank’s policy outlook.

-Data released last week showed mixed results, as unemployment unexpectedly climbed to a decade high even as employment growth exceeded forecasts, reinforcing the view that any rate increase is unlikely in the near term.
+Labor market data released last week showed mixed results, with unemployment unexpectedly rising to a decade high while employment growth exceeded forecasts, reinforcing the view that a near-term rate hike is unlikely.

-Still, inflation remains above target and economic growth has shown signs of firming, keeping expectations of an eventual policy rate hike intact.
+Still, inflation remains above target and economic activity has shown signs of firming, keeping expectations of an eventual policy tightening intact.

-Meanwhile, the RBNZ is set to meet this month for its first policy decision under Governor Anna Breman, a meeting widely expected to leave rates unchanged.
+The RBNZ is set to meet this month for its first policy decision under Governor Anna Breman.